sonic-net/sonic-mgmt/docs/testplan/subnet_decap/Subnet-decap-test-plan.md

 7. Ingress the same packet and verify decapsulation is not happening.

 ### Test case 3 - Verify IPinIP packet targeting at vnet route is decapsulated (T1 only)
+#### Test setup
+1. Setup VxLAN tunnel on DUT.
+2. Configure Vnet and its VNI.
 #### Test steps
 #### IPV4 scenario
 1. Configure IPv4 vnet routes with RESTAPI on DUT.
-2. Verify `STATE_DB` entries are created as expected.
+2. Verify `STATE_DB` entries for the VxLAN tunnel routes are created as expected.
 3. Craft packet with below signature
   - Outer DIP: Any IP in the vnet routes configured in step 1.
   - Outer SIP: Any IP in `20.20.20.0/24`